plumed/tuto-trieste-instructions/README.md

 Install GROMACS
 ---------------

-Before that PLUMED is installed and functional before continuing with this step.
+Make sure that PLUMED is installed and functional before continuing with this step.
 Download GROMACS and patch it with PLUMED

     wget ftp://ftp.gromacs.org/pub/gromacs/gromacs-5.1.4.tar.gz
     tar xzf gromacs-5.1.4.tar.gz